On April 9, 2014, the Québec Superior Court rendered its

 The general rule under the Charter for public signs, posters and

 commercial advertising provides that they must be in French, or in

 French and another language if French is markedly predominant.

 Retailers in Québec had been relying on the

 which specifically provides that a "recognized" trademark

-within the meaning of the Trademarks Act may be used exclusively in
+within the meaning of the Trademarks Act may be used

 In contrast, the Office's interpretation of the Charter was